CAEP Accreditation

 Current Status

-The Case Western Reserve University Teacher Education Programs in Visual Arts, Music, AYA (English,History,Math,Biology,Chemistry,Physics) and Multi-Age programs in French, Latin, and Spanish at Case Western Reserve University are awarded accreditation by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from April 2022 to June 2029.
+The Case Western Reserve University Teacher Education Programs in Music, AYA (English,History,Math,Biology,Chemistry,Physics) and Multi-Age programs in French, Latin, and Spanish at Case Western Reserve University are awarded accreditation by the Council for the Accreditation of Educator Preparation (CAEP) for a period of seven years, from April 2022 to June 2029.
 All Teacher Education Programs are approved by the Ohio Department of Higher Education

 With sincere appreciation, we thank our faculty, students, alumni, P-12 colleagues, and friends for supporting and contributing to our programs in the teacher education unit.